belladoreai/llama3-tokenizer-js/README.md

 - Optimized running time (highly efficient BPE implementation)
 - Somewhat optimized bundle size, though it's still ugly (data is written in a custom format where it takes up 3MB before minification and gzipping, which is ugly, yes, but still better than the original 9MB raw json data file)

-## Import
+## Quick start

-Recommended way: Install as an npm package and import as ES6 module
+Install as an npm package and import as ES6 module

 ```
 npm install llama3-tokenizer-js